psevestre/openid-fapi/Financial_API_WD_002.md

 }
 ```

+The request URI shall be bound to the client identifier of the client that
+posted the request object.
+Since the request URI can be replayed, its lifetime
+should be short and preferably one-time use.

-### 7.3 Error responses
+### 7.4 Error responses

 #### 7.3.1 Authorization required
-If the signature validation fails, the authorization server
+If the4signature validation fails, the authorization server
 shall return `401 Unauthorized` HTTP error response.

-#### 7.3.2 Invalid request
+#### 7.4.2 Invalid request
 If the request object received is invalid, the authorization server
 shall return `400 Bad Request` HTTP error response.

-#### 7.3.3 Method Not Allowed
+#### 7.4.3 Method Not Allowed
 If the request did not use POST, the authorization server shall return `405 Method Not Allowed` HTTP error response.

-#### 7.3.4 Request entity too large
+#### 7.4.4 Request entity too large
-If the request size was beyond the upper bound that the authorization server allows, the authorization server shall return `413 Request Entity Too Large` HTTP error response.
+If the request size was beyond the upper bound that the authorization server allows, the authorization server shall return a `413 Request Entity Too Large` HTTP error response.

-#### 7.3.5 Too many requests
+#### 7.4.5 Too many requests
-If the request from the client per a time period goes beyond the number the authorization server allows, the authorization server shall return `429 Too Many Requests` HTTP error response.
+If the request from the client per a time period goes beyond the number the authorization server allows, the authorization server shall return a `429 Too Many Requests` HTTP error response.